swissmanu/pattern-matching-with-typescript/README.md

 The big advantage of this solution plays once I have to modify the `Argument` type again: I Simply adapt  `ArgumentPattern` accordingly and TypeScript will light up all code occurrences where action needs to be taken.
 A consistent evaluation of a union type becomes much easier this way.

-## Solve a real life problem

-Following code is a simple start on the replication of Haskell's [Maybe monad](http://learnyouahaskell.com/a-fistful-of-monads) and uses pattern matching to provide access to the monads value.

-Various techniques introduced above are applied to a more complex type structure:
+## Real Life Problem Domain

+Following final example takes techniques introduced earlier and applies them to a more real live alike problem domain.
+An imaginative cash register application provides different ways how a customer can pay his bill.
+This requirement is modelled using the `Payment` type and two specializations `CreditCardPayment` and `CashPayment`.
+A `PaymentPattern` interface is implemented along with those types:

 ```typescript
 interface PaymentPattern<T> {